Joran van der Sloot: Criminal proceedings

-On 15 June, Aruban and Peruvian authorities announced that they would cooperate in their respective cases involving Van der Sloot.
-Aruban investigators expected to be able to interview Van der Sloot in Peru in August, after Peruvian authorities had completed their investigation.
-At his first formal hearing within the on-site courtroom of Miguel Castro Castro prison on 21 June, Van der Sloot refused to discuss the case with Judge Carlos Morales Cordova, claiming that his rights and due process were violated.
+On June 15, Aruban and Peruvian authorities announced that they would cooperate in their respective cases involving Van der Sloot.
+Aruban investigators expected to be able to interview Van der Sloot in Peru in August, once Peruvian authorities had completed their investigation.
+At his first formal hearing within the on-site courtroom of Miguel Castro Castro prison on 21 June, Van der Sloot refused to discuss the case with Judge Carlos Morales Cordova, claiming that his right to due process had been violated.
 Van der Sloot filed a complaint with the National Police of Peru, accusing chief detective Miguel Angel Canlla Ore of misconduct.
 He also claimed that his laptop had been improperly searched.

-Van der Sloot's defense counsel filed a motion of habeas corpus disputing the legality of his detention, and to nullify statements he gave to police, but the motion was declared "unfounded" by Superior Court Judge Wilder Casique Alvizuri on 25 June.
-The judge upheld all three depositions given by Van der Sloot to police and stated that the defendant's laptop was sealed by the court.
-Navarro vowed to appeal all the way to the Supreme Court of Peru and the Inter-American Court of Human Rights with a legal strategy to "paralyze the process".
-The Peruvian court said that this would not hold up the case against Van der Sloot.
+Van der Sloot's defense counsel filed a motion of habeas corpus, disputing the legality of his detention, and to nullify statements he gave to police.
+The motion was declared baseless by Superior Court Judge Wilder Casique Alvizuri on June 25.
+Casique Alvizuri upheld all three depositions given by Van der Sloot to police, and stated that the defendant's laptop was sealed by the court.
+Navarro vowed to appeal all the way to the Supreme Court of Peru and the Inter-American Court of Human Rights, with a legal strategy to "paralyze the process".
+The Peruvian court replied that this approach would not succeed in delaying the case against Van der Sloot.

-Navarro stated that he filed suit against Chinchay, who first represented Van der Sloot during his interrogation, charging her with abuse of authority, conspiracy to commit a crime, and misrepresentation because he did not find her name on the list of public defenders from Peru's Ministry of Justice.
+Navarro stated that he filed suit against Chinchay, who initially represented Van der Sloot during his interrogation, charging her with abuse of authority, conspiracy to commit a crime, and misrepresentation, as he did not find her name on the list of public defenders from Peru's Ministry of Justice.
 Navarro also filed a complaint against Van der Sloot's translator, insisting that he misrepresented himself as an official translator of the Dutch embassy.

 Chinchay rejected the claims against her, stating that Van der Sloot had selected her as a private attorney after declining another defense attorney, appointed by the state.
-She contradicted his claims that he did not understand what he was signing, stating that she was able to speak with him in perfect Spanish.
-She said that Van der Sloot was interested in talking about the Holloway case, thinking that it might get him extradited to Aruba.
-Chinchay also said that when she told Van der Sloot that she noticed he was signing various documents with very different signatures, he signaled for her to be quiet.
+She contradicted his claims that Van der Sloot did not understand what he was signing, stating that she was able to speak with him in perfect Spanish.
+She said that Van der Sloot expressed interest in talking about the Holloway case, thinking that it might get him extradited to Aruba.
+Chinchay also said that, when she told Van der Sloot that she noticed he was signing various documents with very different signatures, he signaled for her to be quiet.